escaladesports/static-sheets/README.md

+# static-sheets

-# Google Sheets Static API Generator
+## A Google Sheets Static API Generator

 Builds a static API with any Google Sheet.